 Effective July 15th, Montana’s governor implemented an executive order requiring all businesses and public spaces to require employees and customers to wear masks indoors and outdoors where a 6-foot separation cannot be maintained.

 The Ranch has worked very hard to ensure that you have plenty of space to roam during your stay.
-Our safety procedures for airport arrivals, activities, and reserved or in-room dining greatly reduce the instance that you will need to wear masks for the safety of your party, staff and other guests.
+Our safety procedures for activities, and reserved or in-room dining greatly reduce the instance that you will need to wear masks for the safety of your party, staff and other guests.
 Guests will not be asked to wear masks in dining areas.
 However, they will be asked to wear masks in public areas.
 We will provide patio seating for anyone preferring not to come inside and wear a mask.

 Guides and staff will wear masks and gloves during the moments when social distancing isn’t possible.
 We will ask guests to do the same in those rare instances.
 Out on the trail or activity, once six feet of distance can be maintained, face masks will not be required.
 If a guest does need assistance that requires guides to go within 6 feet it is mandatory that guides and guests put on their masks.